-Appendix A Best Maritime Practices
+Best Maritime Practices

 Background.
 The container ship Cosco Busan allided with the Oakland Bay Bridge November 7, 2007, releasing approximately 53,000 gallons of fuel oil.
-Shortly afterward Governor Schwarzenegger issued a directive to investigate and make recommendations on the navigational and operational aspects of the Cosco Busan allision.
+Shortly afterward, Governor Schwarzenegger issued a directive to investigate and make recommendations on the navigational and operational aspects of the Cosco Busan allision.
 The HSC was assigned this task by OSPR.
-HSC Work Groups discussed the issues at length, and based on facts known of the incident at the time, developed recommendations to improve vessel transit in the Bay.
-The findings and recommendations developed by the Harbor Safety Committee in light of the allision covered a number of topics, some of which are now included in the Harbor Safety Plan.
+HSC Work Groups discussed the issues at length, developing recommendations to improve vessel transit in the Bay.
+The findings and recommendations developed by the Harbor Safety Committee in light of the allision covered a number of topics, some of which are included in the Harbor Safety Plan.

 Additionally, prior to the Cosco Busan incident, OSPR directed the five Harbor Safety Committees in California to adopt Best Maritime Practices for each harbor to ensure that vessels in transit will be aware of the guidelines of operation in California harbors, to be incorporated into each Harbor Safety Plan.
 During 2008 and early 2009, the S.F.
-Harbor Safety Committee developed a number of Best Maritime Practices (-BMPs") for safe navigation in the San Francisco Bay Region.
+Harbor Safety Committee developed a number of Best Maritime Practices ("BMPs") for safe navigation in the San Francisco Bay Region; subsequently, other BMPs have been added.
 These guidelines, summarized below, provide important information necessary for safe, reliable and environmentally sound vessel movements in and around San Francisco Bay.
-The BMPs also are available on the Marine Exchange website: www.sfmx.org/support/hsc/introhscbestpractices.htm.
+The BMPs also are available on the Marine Exchange website: www.sfmx.org/support/hsc/hscbestpractices.php.

-INDEX - Best Maritime Practices Page No. LARGE VESSELS and TUGS with TOWS >1600 Gross Tons Speed Restrictions on San Francisco Bay .
-85 Guidelines for Navigating in Reduced Visibility 86 Guidelines for Navigating in Severe Weather 87 TUGS with TOWS <1600 Gross Tons Guidelines for Navigating in Reduced Visibility .
-88 Guidelines for Navigating in Severe Weather 89 ESCORT TUGS Emergency Training for Tug Escorting .
-90 SAN FRANCISCO BAR PILOTS Use of Portable Navigation Units 90 SMALL PASSENGER VESSELS - Ferries Guidelines for Navigating in Reduced Visibility and Severe Weather 91 Traffic Routing Protocols (with route diagrams) .
-92 COMMUNICATION PROCEDURES to IMPROVE SAFETY DURING BUNKER BARGE TRANSFER OPERATIONS 101 SAFE BUNKERING OPERATIONS ALONGSIDE OAKLAND BERTHS 35, 37 and 55-59.
-105
+INDEX - Best Maritime Practices Page No.

+LARGE VESSELS and TUGS with TOWS \geq 1600 Gross Tons

+Speed Restrictions on San Francisco 85

+Guidelines for Navigating in Reduced Visibility 87

+Guidelines for Navigating in Severe Weather

+TUGS with TOWS <1600 Gross Tons

+Guidelines for Navigating in Reduced Visibility

+Guidelines for Navigating in Severe Weather

+ESCORT TUGS

+Emergency Training for Tug Escorting 90

+SAN FRANCISCO BAR PILOTS

+Use of Portable Navigation Units 90

+SMALL PASSENGER VESSELS - Ferries

+Guidelines for Navigating in Reduced Visibility and Severe Weather 91

+Traffic Routing Protocols (with route diagrams)

+BUNKERING

+Communication Procedures to Improve Safety During Bunker Barge Tra insfer

+Operations

+Safe Bunkering Operations Alongside Oakland Berths 35, 37 and 55-59 105

+Statewide Best Bunkering Practices 106

+ANCHORAGE 9 BERTHING PROTOCOL

+Information Sheet 119